 One of the most common types of driver’s license suspensions in North Carolina is from a DWI-related suspension.
-The suspension period is typically based on a person’s BAC when pulled over by an officer, as well as any previous violations that have been committed.
+The suspension period is typically based on a person’s BAC when pulled over.

 Drivers older than 21 years of age with a BAC of 0.08 percent or higher will have their driver’s license revoked for 30 days.
-Those who refuse to take a chemical test after arrest will face immediate license revocation for 30 days, in addition to a 12-month revocation ordered by the NC DMV.
+Those who refuse to take a chemical test after arrest will face immediate license revocation for 30 days plus an administrative suspension for 12 months.

 The following are the DWI-related suspension periods in North Carolina:

-- Third offense – Permanent revocation if one prior conviction occurred within the past five years
+- Third offense – Permanent revocation if a DWI conviction happened within the last five years

 - Fourth offense (felony) – Permanent revocation

-If an individual has been convicted of two DWIs, it may be possible for them to request a DWI restoration hearing with the NC DMV to request the reinstatement of their driving privileges after a substantial amount of time passes, often three years or more.
-First, a person submits the necessary paperwork (e.g. proof of alcohol abuse treatment, criminal record, driving record) proving your eligibility for a DMV hearing.
-Then, a hearing will be scheduled before a DMV hearing officer, where the person can present witnesses who can speak of their good character and sobriety.
+If an individual has been convicted of two DWIs, it may be possible for them to request a DWI restoration hearing with the NC DMV to request the reinstatement of their driving privileges after a certain amount of time has passed, at least three years.
+First, a person submits the necessary paperwork proving your eligibility for a DMV hearing.
+Then, a hearing will be scheduled.

-If you refused to take a chemical test after a DWI arrest, you can apply for a DMV Refusal Revocation Hearing.
-At the hearing, you will be able to present evidence that you didn’t willfully refuse the test, that the test was performed improperly, or that the officer did not have probable cause to demand the test.
+If you refused to take a chemical test after a DWI arrest, you can apply for an administrative hearing with the DMV.
+At the hearing, you have the opportunity to present evidence that the officer failed to establish probable cause, the test was improperly administered, or you didn't actually refuse the test.